oponcefranco/blog_jekyll/_posts/2016-12-02-api_tutorial-post.md

 ### Query parameters

-Many APIs use this format for material, you can then filter particular information using query parameters. *Query parameters* are those things you see at the end of the URL: `?bundles=true`.
+Many APIs use this format for material, you can then filter particular information using query parameters. *Query parameters* are those things you see at the end of the URL: `?subscription=true`.
 Many APIs use these query parameters as filter.

 ### Postman